Ricky Swindale | Pushys Sponsored Athlete

 What does your regular training week consists of: 10-12km of swimming, 150-250km cycling, 20-40km of running

-How do you keep motivated: Jacqui (girlfriend), keeps me motivated.
+How do you keep motivated: Jacqui (wife), keeps me motivated.
 If she does a session, then I get jealous and also need to do one.

 Goals (Future Plans and Career expectations): Continue to race as a professional to maximise my potential as an amateur elite!